-In this blog post, get more book examples of the hero’s journey in children’s literature, specifically middle grade fiction for ages 8 – 12.
-These fiction books can be used to analyze the hero’s journey text structure in elementary and middle school English and homeschool classes.
+In this blog post, you’ll find more book examples with a hero’s journey structure, specifically middle-grade fiction for ages 8 – 12.
+These narrative books can be used to analyze the hero’s journey text structure in elementary classrooms, middle school English classes, and homeschool classes.

 Compelling Hero’s Journey Chapter Books for Ages 8 – 12

 The Miraculous Journey of Edward Tulane by Kate DiCamillo